suvedimukti/suvedimukti.github.io/index.md

 - performing data-fusion
 - deep-learning

 I will post more about my on-going researches and projects as soon as my time permits, for details about my projects refer to **Research** tab.
-In the mean time, you can check my scholarly at my [Google Scholar Profile](https://scholar.google.com/citations?user=8hXlpL0AAAAJ&hl=en)
+In the mean time, you can check my scholarly work at my [Google Scholar Profile](https://scholar.google.com/citations?user=8hXlpL0AAAAJ&hl=en)